opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set retires for auto redeploy

-Sets the limit for the number of times a previously deployed model will try and redeploy upon cluster failure.
+Sets the limit for the number of times a deployed or partially deployed model will try and redeploy upon cluster failure.

 ### Setting